-Build cabinet doors to update your old cabinets on the cheap!
+Build new cabinet doors to update your old cabinets on the cheap!

 Have you wanted to update your old cabinets, but don’t have lots of money?
 With just a few tools and some know how, you can build cabinet doors very easily and inexpensively.